oracle-livelabs/spatial-graph/adb-graph/graph-ml-23ai/genai-setup/genai-setup.md

     <tenancy> can be found in the text file as 'tenancy'
     <private_key> can be found as the contents .pem file that does not have the '_public' extension.
     <fingerprint> can be found in the text file as 'fingerprint'
     ```

-    Copy and paste the following code, and make the necessary changes:
+    Copy and paste the following code, and make the necessary changes.

     ```
     <copy>